vmkdaily/vFlux-Stats-Kit/README.md

 <br>

 ## Write summary results for VMs
-With no parameters, we get summary information for virtual machines.
+Now let's populate the `summary` database with some stats.
+For this we will use the `Get-FluxSummary` to collect summary data points, and then we use `Write-FluxSummary` to write the results to InfluxDB.
+The default value for the `ReportType` switch is `VM` though we populate anyway here for visualization (soon we will do `VMHost` too).

-    Get-FluxSummary | Write-FluxSummary
+    Get-FluxSummary -ReportType 'VM' | Write-FluxSummary

+> Example assumes we are connected to vCenter already and InfluxDB is localhost.
+Use additional parameters as needed.

 <br>

 ## Write summary results for VMHosts
-Here we will use the ReportType parameter (which has a default of `VM`) and we populate it with `VMHost` as follows:
+Here we will use the ReportType of `VMHost` when collecting summary data points.

     Get-FluxSummary -Server $vc -ReportType VMHost | Write-FluxSummary